BrambillaMarco/JS-AdvancedProject/README.md

 -The results are then displayed in the empty div element with the ID "search-result".
 -The JavaScript file also defines an event listener for the book list items, which will display a modal with more detailed information about the selected book when clicked.

+-KNOWN BUGS

+1:The known bug is that if an incorrect category is entered immediately after a correct category, the loading message and the description div do not disappear even though they should.

+Here the code: // controlla se ci sono libri nella categoria
+                 if (!books || books.length === 0) {
+                 bookList.innerHTML = '<div class="text-center">Nessun libro trovato.</div>';
+                 loadingDiv.style.display = "none";

+                  //resetto il descriptionDiv se c'era gia del testo, altrimenti non cambia nulla const descriptionDiv = document.getElementsByClassName("book-description")[0];
+                 descriptionDiv.innerHTML="";
+                return;
+                }